Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 <text>

-which might seem redundant, but actually allows you to make a helpful distinction
+element.
+Including two titles may seem redundant, but it allows you to make a helpful

-between the title of your XML file and the title of the text that you want to give
+distinction between the title of your XML file and the title of the text captured

 For born-digital texts, the title in the